Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to write a resume for Your First Job
+How to Make a Resume for Your First Job

-Here is an example of the perfect resume that is suitable for job seekers who are just beginning their career:
+Here’s an example how to write a resume that is suitable for job seekers who are just beginning their career:

 Name: John Doe